Parkinson’s disease is a neurodegenerative disease that causes symptoms to show up in the central nervous system.

 Submit the application fee

 After submitting your online application, you must pay the application fee.
 This fee can only be paid with a valid debit or credit card.
-Your application will be processed once the fee has been paid, and your medical marijuana card will be sent to you within 10 days.
+Your application will be processed once the payment has been paid, and your medical marijuana card will be sent to you within 10 days.

 Where can I get a medical marijuana card for Parkinson’s disease?